 An Overview of Rifampin (Rifadin, Rimactane)

-Rifampin can also be used "off-label" to prevent and treat other opportunistic infections of HIV infection.
-"Off-label" use refers to use of an FDA-approved medicine in a manner different from that described on the medicine label.
-Good medical practice and the best interests of a patient sometimes require that a medicine be used "off-label."
+Rifampin is used to treat TB in people with HIV.
+Rifampin can also be used off-label to treat other opportunistic infections of HIV infection.
+Off-label use refers to use of an FDA-approved medicine in a manner different from that described on the medicine label.
+Good medical practice and the best interests of a patient sometimes require that a medicine be used off-label.

-The Guidelines for Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents, prepared by the U.S. Department of Health and Human Services (HHS) and the Centers for Disease Control and Prevention (CDC), includes recommendations on the HIV-related uses of rifampin to treat:
+The Guidelines for the Prevention and Treatment of Opportunistic infections in HIV-Infected Adults and Adolescents, prepared by the Centers for Disease Control and Prevention (CDC), the National Institutes of Health (NIH), and the HIV Medicine Association of the Infectious Diseases Society of America (IDSA-HIVMA), includes recommendations on the HIV-related uses of rifampin to treat:

 Before taking rifampin, tell your health care provider: